thanlong/VMOSPro_RootXposed_Terminal/README.md

 Stage 3: Execute `custom.sh` script

-Wooo!!!
-Look like flashable zip installation.
-But VMOS Tool doesn't support extract zip by `unzip` command due to VM limitations.

-You can make a module by youself and it is easy!
+You can make a module / modification by youself and it is easy!

 `config.sh` (must have) is a script which is executed before `/system` is being writed.